 Using lighter fluid, it is essential to use a long match or a grill lighter when lighting a fire.
 It is also crucial to keep in mind not to pour the fluid onto already burning flames and to keep the fluid container away from the fire and hot grill.
 Often individuals can get excited about the first fire they have made and forget these simple precautionary tips causing harm to themselves or others near the grill.

 Often, starting the fire is the easier part, and keeping the flame alive and maintaining the heat in the charcoals once they have caught fire is the more challenging aspect of the whole grilling experience.
 Following these simple tricks will ensure you have a hassle-free barbecue session:

 - Keep the charcoal well ventilated: keeping the air running through the charcoal provides two different functions.
-On the one hand, it gives the fire the oxygen it requires to keep burning, and, on the other, it keeps the ash off of the charcoal, making sure they don’t get smothered by it.
-Many grills come with a built-in manual fan with can be run by rotating a crank.
-However, if you do not have that option, a small handheld fan should do the trick just fine.
+On the one hand, it gives the fire the oxygen it requires to keep burning, and on the other, it keeps the ash off of the charcoal, ensuring they don’t get smothered by it.
+Many grills have a built-in manual fan that can be run by rotating a crank.
+However, a small handheld fan should do the trick just fine if you do not have that option.

-- Keep the charcoal in a pile: keeping the charcoal in a tight pile ensures a direct and robust heat.
-While you are cooking, it is a good idea to use long metal tongs to maintain a tight structure of the charcoals.
+- Keep the charcoal in a pile: keeping the charcoal in a tight pile ensures direct and robust heat.
+While cooking, it is a good idea to use long metal tongs to maintain the tight structure of the charcoals.
 Since a single piece of coal will not provide enough heat to cook anything significant and will burn much faster.

 Following these few tricks will leave you feeling like a professional at barbecues, and your skills will impress friends and family attending said barbecue.
-With these tricks up your sleeves, making a juicy burger or grilling a hot dog on the patio grill will be the most rewarding experience for you.
+With these tricks up your sleeves, making a juicy burger or grilling a hot dog on the patio grill will be the most rewarding experience.